takeiteasy/tripping/README.md

 # tripping

-Mine tripcodes using regex or just substring matching, generate X number of<br/>
+Mine tripcodes using regex or just substring matching.
-tripcodes or just until you quit or test tripcodes.<br/>
+Generate X number of tripcodes or just until you quit or test tripcodes.<br/>
 Tested on OSX and a bit on Linux, however totally untested on Windows.

 ## Usage